 worked with was the guitar…

 give a young person a musical instrument, your time and patience; connect with and get their parents involved… and I guarantee, that young person will make it in life no matter how impoverished or dysfunctional their family is.”
 Juan Pagán

-Juan helping our teens be engaged in the political process...
+Juan visits local high school to help our teens understand and be engaged in the political process...

 Juan, a former New York State Correction Officer, worked in prisons in upstate New York and in New York City (circa 1985).